---

 ### Notable changes from the hexary structure

-- The account and storage tries are merged into a single trie.
+- The account and storage tries are merged into a single tree.

 - RLP is no longer used.